Corbett Tiger Reserve — location and key facts

 • Official Portal: corbettgov.org

-• Booking window: Jeep Safari — up to 45 days in advance.
+• Booking window — Jeep Safari: up to 45 days in advance.
 New booking slots open every Monday at 10:00 AM.

-• Night Stay: Up to 45 days in advance.
+• Night stay: Up to 45 days in advance.
 New booking slots open every Monday at 10:00 AM.

 • Ticket facility hours: 5:30 AM to 11:30 PM daily.

-• Children: Children below 12 do not require a ticket but are not allotted seats by default.
+• Children below 12 do not require a ticket but are not allotted seats by default.
 You have to buy an additional seat if a seat is required.
 Children above 12 are counted as adults.

 ₹6,680 (allows entry to a maximum of 6 individuals) across all zones.
 Vehicle charge is additional.
 Guide charge is ₹1,000 per shift — paid separately.